 One of the world’s wealthiest countries by per capita GDP, Austria hosts a vibrant international school sector centred on its capital Vienna, while most other major cities have at least one school.

 There are 19 IB World Schools, which all teach in English.
-Of these, 18 are authorised to offer the International Baccalaureate Diploma, while all three stages of the IB programme are taught at Vienna International School as well as the city’s Amadeus and Danube international schools.
+Of these, 18 are authorised to offer the International Baccalaureate Diploma, while all three stages of the IB curriculum are taught at Vienna International School (VIS) and the city’s AMADEUS and Danube international schools.
+The International School Carinthia, a state school near the border with Slovenia, also teaches all three IB programmes.

 The secular VIS, which is close to the Vienna offices of the United Nations, serves 1,400 students of more than 100 nationalities, while the AMADEUS International School offers an innovative arts and music programme and optional boarding.